A Low Effort Approach to Structured CNN Design Using PCA: Framing Optimal Model Design as a Dimensionality Reduction Problem

-\textbf{PCA in the Context of CNNs} The success of currently adopted pruning techniques can be attributed to the redundancy present in the network.
+\textbf{PCA in the Context of CNNs:} The success of currently adopted pruning techniques can be attributed to the redundancy present in the network.
 Fig. \ref{fig:alexfil} shows the filters of the first layer of AlexNet \cite{alexnet}.
 Many filters within the layer are highly correlated and potentially detect the same feature, therefore making insignificant contributions to accuracy.
-In the previous section, we deduced that pruned out filters could be recreated by a linear combination of retained filters without the retrained network suffering a drop in accuracy.
-This led us to the idea that the optimal architecture may be an intrinsic property of the space defined by the entire set of features, rather than of the features themselves.
-In order to remove redundancy, we frame optimal model design as a dimensionality reduction problem, where we identify the number of uncorrelated `eigenfilters' of the desired, smaller subspace of the entire hypothesis space of filters in a particular layer.
-By using PCA, we implicitly remove the notion of the significance of a filter, since the filters that are the output of PCA are linear combinations of all the original filters.
-We are primarily interested in the dimensionality, more than the `eigenfilters'.
+In the previous section, we deduced that pruned out filters, if redundant, could be recreated by a linear combination of retained filters without the retrained network suffering a drop in accuracy.
+This led us to view the optimal architecture as an intrinsic property of the space defined by the entire set of features, rather than of the features themselves.
+In order to remove redundancy, optimal model design is framed as a dimensionality reduction problem with the aim of identification of the number of uncorrelated `eigenfilters' of the desired, smaller subspace of the entire hypothesis space of filters in a particular layer.
+By using PCA, the notion of the significance of a filter is implicitly removed, since the filters that are the output of PCA are linear combinations of all the original filters.
+It is the dimensionality which is of primary importance rather than the `eigenfilters'.
 We believe that the dimensionality determines an optimal space of relevant transformations, and the network can learn the requisite filters within that space upon training.